 Abstract

 Stochastic gradient descent is a machine learning algorithm for solving optimization problems such as classification or regression.
-In this thesis, stochastic gradient descent will be applied towards prediction of positive and negative correlated genes.
+In this thesis, stochastic gradient descent will be applied towards prediction of positively and negatively correlated genes.

-Because of Next-generation sequencing technologies, DNA sequencing has become easier and faster to carry out.
-It will be more and more common to obtain a newly sequenced species that share a high phylogenetic similarity to other species which already have experimental data.
+Thanks to Next-generation sequencing technologies, DNA sequencing has become easier and faster to carry out.
+It will be more and more common to obtain a newly sequenced species that shares a high phylogenetic similarity to other species which already have experimental data.
 These experiments usually provide genome-wide assay expression measurements.
-That is, for our research project, we start with inferring expression correlation measurements for a hypothetical newly sequenced species S
+That is, for our research project, we start with inferring expression correlation measurements for genes within a hypothetical newly sequenced species S

-To infer the expression correlation of the gene pairs in species s, we will use correlation of gene pairs from other species to train the machine-learning program to predict the existence of edges between gene pairs in species s.
+To infer the expression correlation of the gene pairs within species s, we will use correlation of gene pairs from other species to train the machine-learning program to predict the existence of edges between gene pairs in species s.
 Then, test the trained model on a testing set based on experimentally data.
-In our result, we achieved high recalls and high precisions for predicting highly correlated pairs on the testing set which would infer that stochastic gradient descent might be a efficient way to solve network inference problems.
+In our result, we achieved high recall and high precision for predicting highly correlated pairs on the testing set which would imply that stochastic gradient descent might be an efficient way to solve network inference problems.

 Chapter 1.
 Introduction